CavanP11/CPM/README.md

 ---

 ## Brainstorm
-This is my rough sketch section, which I will update as proper into the ReadMe when I can be bothered.
+This is my brainstorm, I will update into a proper ReadMe when I can be arsed
 - No UI yet I want UI like ProtonPass // Nav panel on left // Main dashboard on load // buttons direct to sections?
 - Want options for which algorithms to use // Quantum?
 - Generate passwords // Select length // Select if to use special chars?